 - 2 eggs, beaten

 - 1 tsp vanilla

-- In a mixing bowl combine the melted butter, beaten eggs, Kahlua and vanilla.
+- In a mixing bowl combine the melted butter, beaten eggs, brown sugar, Kahlua and vanilla.
 Mix well.

 - Stir in the spent grain.

-- Add the flour, salt and baking soda and stir it in using a fork.
+- Add the flour, salt and baking powder and stir it in using a fork.